 It’s 2019 and women still remain underrepresented in the STEM (science, technology, engineering and mathematics) workforce.
 Why is this still a thing?
 And what can we do?

-Earlier this month, I participated in a Wikipedia Edit-A-Thon at the Salk Institute for Biological Studies, co-hosted by SAID in Stem, SANDSWA, and 500 Women Scientists SD.
+Earlier this month, I participated in a Wikipedia Edit-A-Thon at the Salk Institute for Biological Studies, co-hosted by the Salk Institute, SAID in Stem, SANDSWA, and 500 Women Scientists SD, and underwritten by the Salk Office of Equity and Inclusion.
 The purpose of the event was to address the continued gender disparity in STEM by disrupting the status quo and bringing women into the spotlight.

 We spent the morning learning how to create and edit Wikipedia biographies for notable women scientists.
 By increasing the number of female biographies, we would increase the number of visible female role models for young girls to look up to.
 It’s a chain reaction that I was glad to be a part of.